Maintaining Healthy Teeth and Gums Over 50

 As we age, regular brushing is important for maintaining healthy teeth.
 Brushing helps remove plaque and bacteria from your teeth which can lead to decay and gum disease if left untreated.

-Regular brushing also helps keep your breath fresh, prevents staining, and can help maintain strong teeth.
-Additionally, brushing your teeth thoroughly can help with the digestion of food as well as prevent bad breath.
+Regular brushing also helps keep breath fresh, prevents staining, and can help maintain strong teeth.
+Additionally, brushing your teeth thoroughly can help with food digestion and prevent bad breath.

 Flossing